 Is anyone else out there parenting teenagers?
 Fun times, indeed.
 If you didn’t pick up on my attempt at sarcasm, let me be more clear.
 It’s rough on multiple levels.
 Grade point averages, shifting friend groups, and acne are a few that pop (no pun intended) to mind.
-Not to mention the overarching state of the country.
-If being a teenager is tough, parenting one is tough times ten.
+But if being a teenager is tough, parenting one is tough times ten.

 I’m writing this article from the patio of my favorite DC coffee shop.
 Spring is in the air—it’s a gorgeous day in the district.
 Two middle-aged women are seated next to me and (I kid you not) they are discussing colleges, college acceptance rates, and college essays.
 College chat.
 Inescapable.